 20xx Credit Risk Liquidity Risk Equity Price Market risk Interest rate Currency

 Investments

-- Bonds and debentures (listed) х х
+- Bonds and debentures (listed) х x

-- Equity investments Х
+- Equity investments х

-- Unlisted invest
+- Unlisted investment

+Reinsurance contracts held х

-Cash and cash equivalents х х X
+Cash and cash equivalents х x X

-Personal medical savings account trust investment х Х
+Personal medical savings account trust investment x X

-Trade and other receivables Х
+Trade and other receivables х

 Trade and other payables Х

-Liability for incurred claims Х
+Liability for incurred claims x

-Borrowings Х х
+Borrowings х x

-^{}If foreign cash
+\If foreign cash

-[include only the relevant risks applicable to the scheme]
+[Include only the relevant risks applicable to the scheme]

-[NOTE: The Scheme should explain how the risks arise for each type of risk to which the Scheme is exposed.
-This may include, for example, the specific financial instruments that give rise to each type of risk.
+[NOTE: The scheme should explain how the risks arise for each type of risk to which the scheme is exposed.
+This may include, for example, the specific financial instruments or insurance contract balances that give rise to each type of risk.
 These may be described under each heading, for example, trade receivables give rise to credit risk.]